Addressing the JXL or JPegXL format floating around the internet.

 At the time of this posting JXL is not available in the main chrome distributive file but in Google Chrome Canary, which is a nightly build of Google for people to test out new features like JXL in.

-Once you have installed this version you can simple type into the address bar:
+Once you have installed this version you can simply type into the address bar:

 You can download the nightly beta from firefox and even select ‘custom’ so it does not overwrite your existing Firefox installation if it is your main browser.
 Remember to download the nightly edition and not the beta edition!